Enewsletter

 ONWARD!

-THE BOYCOTT IS WORKING
+THE BOYCOTT OF MACY'S & BLOOMINGDALE'S IS WORKING

 FieldsFansChicago.org organizers steadfastly maintain, "As we continue our grassroots efforts to bring back Marshall Field's in all its glory, it is good to keep in mind that in corporate America, anything can happen.
 After seven years as part of Daimler, Chrysler is again an independent American auto company.
 'AT&T Wireless' became 'Cingular' only to reverse course back to 'AT&T'.
 Great brands, like the Ford Taurus, can be resurrected after much consumer demand.
 And CEOs can admit they've lost touch with giving their customers what they really want, as the CEO of Starbuck's recently did.
 With the widespread perception that the conversion from Marshall Field's to Macy's is a huge corporate blunder, we look unflinchingly to the future and keep emphasizing that although Field's is gone for now, it can indeed come back--just as Coke did when consumers rejected New Coke.
 It is only a matter of time until those visionary business and civic leaders with the needed clout come forward to do what needs to be done.